WordPress/gutenberg/packages/blocks/README.md

 <a name="cloneBlock" href="#cloneBlock">#</a> **cloneBlock**

-Given a block object, returns a copy of the block object, optionally merging new attributes and/or replacing its inner blocks.
+Given a block object, returns a copy of the block object while sanitizing its attributes, optionally merging new attributes and/or replacing its inner blocks.

 _Parameters_